 “Consumption Table” means the Snowflake Consumption Table for the Service, made available at www.snowflake.com/legal.

 “Customer Data” means any data or data files of any type that are uploaded by or on behalf of Customer to the Service for storage in a data repository.

-“Disclosing Party” is defined in Section 5 (Confidential Information).
+“Disclosing Party” is defined in Section 5 (Confidentiality).

-“Documentation” means Snowflake’s technical documentation and usage guides for the Service, as updated by Snowflake from time to time, made available at docs.snowflake.com (or such successor URL as may be designated by Snowflake) or through the Service.
+“Documentation” means Snowflake’s technical documentation and usage guides for the Service made available at docs.snowflake.com or through the Service.